DS-100/sp24/syllabus.md

 **We take all complaints about unprofessional or discriminatory behavior seriously.** Professionalism and respect for diversity are not just matters between students; they also apply to how the course staff treat the students.
 The staff of this course will treat you in a way that respects our differences.
 However, despite our best efforts, we might slip up, hopefully inadvertently.
 If you are concerned about classroom environment issues created by the staff or overall class dynamic, please feel free to talk to us about it.
 The instructors in particular welcome any comments or concerns regarding conduct of the course and the staff.
 See [below](#office-hours-and-communication) for how to best reach us.

+{: .note }
-From the Data Science Department: [Data Science Undergraduate Studies](https://data.berkeley.edu/academics/undergraduate-programs){:target="_blank"} faculty and staff are committed to creating a community where every person feels [respected, included, and supported](https://data.berkeley.edu/equity-inclusion){:target="_blank"}.
+> **From the Data Science Department:** [Data Science Undergraduate Studies](https://data.berkeley.edu/academics/undergraduate-programs){:target="_blank"} faculty and staff are committed to creating a community where every person feels [respected, included, and supported](https://data.berkeley.edu/equity-inclusion){:target="_blank"}.
 We recognize that incidents may happen, sometimes unintentionally, that run counter to this goal.
 There are many things we can do to try to improve the climate for students, but we need to understand where the challenges lie.
 If you experience a remark, or disrespectful treatment, or if you feel you are being ignored, excluded or marginalized in a course or program-related activity, please speak up.
 Consider talking to your instructor, but you are also welcome to contact Executive Director Christina Teller at [cpteller@berkeley.edu](mailto:cpteller@berkeley.edu) or report an incident anonymously through this [online form](https://docs.google.com/forms/d/e/1FAIpQLSfBwaUe7VMQz6VzkYFvf4KYwNSTve9iJlBSQyAmsXoSE0LnWw/viewform){:target="_blank"}.

 As course staff, we are committed to creating a learning environment welcoming of all students that supports a diversity of thoughts, perspectives and experiences and respects your identities and backgrounds (including race, ethnicity, nationality, gender identity, socioeconomic class, sexual orientation, language, religion, ability, and more.)
 To help accomplish this: